lawren-ai-official/Task3-RealTime-Voice-Transcription/README.md

 ## Overview

-Build a fully local, real-time speech-to-text application in **Rust** that captures audio from the user’s microphone and transcribes it on-the-fly using either:
+Build a fully local, real-time speech-to-text application in **Rust** that captures audio from the user’s microphone and transcribes it on-the-fly.
+You can use one of the recommended libraries or one of your choosing.
+We recommend:

 * **Whisper** (via a Rust binding such as `whisper-rs` or `whisper.cpp`), or
 * A Kaldi-based engine (e.g., via the `vosk` Rust crate).